Cost Action Nanoscale Quantum Optics

 Women Rise for All – initiative for women leaders to unite for positive post COVID outcomes.
 You can view the recent July 2020 event here.
 The first global event addressed by the President of Switzerland, the Prime Minister of Barbados, and Africa’s first elected female president, the former President of Liberia, Ellen Johnson Sirleaf.
 The keynote address was delivered by Sustainable Development Goals Advocate Graça Machel.

-The UN General Assembly event
+The UN General Assembly event on Empowering Women and Girls

 ‘Accelerating the realisation of gender equality and the empowerment of all women and girls‘ will be taking place on 23 September 2020.